+If you are an individual, pages 1 and 2 of your 2018 Form 1040 and Schedules 1 through 6 and A, D, F, and J (Form 1040), if applicable.

+• Any Form 4952, Investment Interest Expense Deduction, attached to your 2018 income tax return.

+Form 461, Limitation on Business Losses.

-- If you are an individual, pages 1 and 2 of your 2016 Form 1040 and Schedules A, D, and J (Form 1040), if applicable. - Any Form 4952, Investment Interest Expense Deduction, attached to your 2016 income tax return. - All Schedules K-1 you received from partnerships, S corporations, estates, or trusts that contribute to the carryback. - Any application for extension of time to file your 2016 income tax return. - All Forms 8886, Reportable Transaction Disclosure Statement, attached to your 2016 income tax - Forms 8302, Electronic Deposit of Tax Refund of \$1 Million or More. - Alternative Minimum Tax Net Operating Loss (AMTNOL) or Alternative Tax Net Operating Loss Deduction (ATNOLD) calculation. - Form 6251, Alternative Minimum Tax-Individuals for each loss year. - Any detailed allocation schedules for a filing status change or for different spouses between the gain and loss vears, see Pub.
-536. - Any applicable election statement. - · All other forms and schedules from which a carryback results, such as Schedule C or F (Form 1040); Form 3800, General Business Credit; Form 6478, Biofuel Producer Credit (for years 2008, 2009, 2010, 2011, 2012, Alcohol and Cellulosic Biofuel Fuels Credit; for years before 2008, Credit for Alcohol Used as Fuel); Form 6781, Gains and Losses From Section 1256 Contracts and Straddles; or Form 3468, Investment Credit.
+All Schedules K-1 you received from partnerships, S corporations, estates, or trusts that contribute to the carryback.

+Any application for extension of time to file your 2018 income tax return.

+All Forms 8886, Reportable Transaction Disclosure Statement, attached to your 2018 income tax return.

+Forms 8302, Electronic Deposit of Tax Refund of \$1 Million or More.
+Alternative Minimum Tax Net Operating Loss (AMTNOL) or Alternative Tax Net Operating Loss

+Deduction (ATNOLD) calculation.
+Form 6251, Alternative Minimum Tax-Individuals, for each loss year.

+Any detailed allocation schedules for a filing status change or for different spouses between the gain and loss years; see Pub.
+536.

+Any applicable election statement.

+• All other forms and schedules from which a carryback results, such as Schedule C (Form 1040); Form 3800, General Business Credit; Form 6478, Biofuel Producer Credit; Form 6781, Gains and Losses From Section 1256 Contracts and Straddles; or Form 3468, Investment Credit.
-Also attach to Form 1045 copies of all forms or schedules for items refigured in the carryback years, such as Form 3800; Form 6251 (original and revised for each gain year); Form 6781; Form 8960; and Form 8962.